ConsenSysMesh/Fae/docs/Specification.md

   - There always exists a facet, which we call facet 0, with no dependencies and which is the initial facet for all executions.

-  - New entries may only be created in the same facet as the current facet state.
+  - New entries are created with the same facet as the current facet state.

-  - An existing entry may be evaluated only if its facet transitively depends on the current facet state.
+  - An existing entry may only be evaluated if their facet is the same as the current facet state.

   - The facet state may change during *top-level transaction execution* to any facet that depends on the current one.